devlooped/TableStorage/readme.md

 to document-based storage, exposing the a similar API as column-based storage.

-Document repositories cause entities to be persisted as a single document column, alongside type and version information to handle versioning a the app level as needed.
+Document repositories cause entities to be persisted as a single document column, alongside type and version information to handle versioning at the app level as needed.

 The API is mostly the same as for column-based repositories (document repositories implement the same underlying `ITableStorage` interface):